Last Updated on 17 December, 2020 by Veronica

-Segovia is one of the essential visits to do if you live in Madrid or if you are visiting the Spanish capital.
-As you know, Segovia has been a UNESCO Heritage city since December 1985 and when you walk through its streets you will see why!
+Segovia is one of the essential visits to do if you live in Madrid or visit the Spanish capital.
+As you know, Segovia has been a UNESCO Heritage city since December 1985, and when you walk through its streets, you will see why!

 Segovia together with Avila, are the cities that I visit most throughout the year.

 Segovia is commonly known for its aqueduct,but this city has so much more to offer, which I will tell you about in this post.
 I hope you like it as much as I do!
 If you want to know where to go tapas in Segovia, click on the link or continue reading.

 What to see in Segovia?

 I tell you, here you will find parts of the traditional visit to Segovia and also part of the Jewish quarter and the Segovian wall.
 Are you ready?

 It has 167 arches of granite stone and what makes it even more grandiose is that it does not take any kind of mortar to join it, it “simply” stands after so many centuries by the “balance of forces.”
 The work of the ingenuity of the engineers of the time.